 We have heard from so many people who are being forced and threatened that they have to go forward with the hepatitis B vaccinations, even after they've experienced fevers that come and go, skin lesions all over their body, joint -- severe joint pain, symptoms -- autoimmune symptoms and neurological symptoms.
 And they're being ignored.
 And they're being -- because there is this push for 100 percent vaccination rate, basically, these people are not being screened out.

 And they're not being given full information and the doctors aren't being given full information about what to look for after a hepatitis B vaccination.
 I mean, the manufacturers, frankly, in their product insert have more of a description about some of the reactions that have been associated with the vaccine than this sheet.

-And what I am concerned about is, this sheet was mandated under this compensation program.
-And we fought very hard for -- the parents who were involved in the creation of the system fought -- of which I was one -- fought very hard for the safety provisions.
-And one of the safety provisions was that parents would get proper benefit and risk information prior to vaccination so they would know how to make informed decisions, number one, and also they could monitor their children following vaccination for signs of reactions so that revaccination would not take place and more serious reactions would occur that would end in disability and death.
+And what I am concerned about is, if this sheet was mandated under this compensation program, and we fought very hard for -- the parents who were involved in the creation of the system fought -- of which I was one -- fought very hard for the safety provisions.
+And one of the safety provisions was that parents would get proper benefit and risk information prior to vaccination so they would know how to make informed decisions, number one, and also so that they could monitor their children following vaccination for signs of reactions so that revaccination would not take place and more serious reactions would occur that would end in disability and death.
 And we feel this is woefully inadequate.

 REP. MICA: What about the question of inadequate research that has been raised here today?
 Do you all have a position on that?

 MS. FISHER: Well, first of all, there are two kinds of research that need to be done: basic science research that would look at biological mechanisms for hepatitis B vaccine-induced injury or death, which would include looking at what happens at the cellular and molecular level in the human body after this vaccine is given.